Originally posted on Lattes and Leggings:

 Silver Lake‘s TheBlack&TheWhite (former As Tall As Lions members Julio Tavarez and Cliff Sarcona) released another single “Where Were You” from their forthcoming EP produced by Justin Kaupp.
 The track is a serenely grooving almost completely instrumental electro melody that mimics a beat-pad daydreaming about becoming a jazz instrument:

 David is one of those guys that looks great in anything . . . a tee shirt & jeans or a jacket & tie . . . doesn’t matter, he wears everything with confidence.
 I’d call his look classic rebel (with a touch of disheveled thrown in for fun) . . . think James Dean or Steve McQueen.
-There is nothing trendy about his personal style -- it’s good taste mixed with a casual attitude.
+There is nothing trendy about his personal style — it’s good taste mixed with a casual attitude.
+He usually arrives on set in jeans, a tee shirt (with the neck stretched a bit), a worn leather jacket or tweed blazer, a great watch & proper leather shoes.

 In order for us to break the chain and take back our health we need to educate ourselves and familiarize the next generation with cooking, nutrition and growing plants.
 No one truly gains respect for anything until they understand how it works and how hard it is to get it.